PixelMelt/Subspace/README.md

 - Export Ships - Export all ship models in your current game.
 - Force Admin - Promote yourself to admin status in some dueling mods.
 - Emote cycler - Cycle through different emotes.
-- Ecp check - Display status of all control points
+- Ecp check - Display status of all premium users in your game.
 - Change Music - Change the default game music to an mp3/youtube video of your choice.

 ### Other